 Question/Consideration: Answer/Findings: Concern: Next Steps:

 Please include evidence.

 Are all safeguarding policies in place?

-Have all staff completed annual safeguarding training?
+Have all staff completed annual safeguarding

+training?

-Has the provision completed a safeguarding audit?
+Has the provision completed a safeguarding

+audit?

 How does the AP support pupils pastorally?

+now does the Ar support pupils pastorally:

-If our pupil has concerns about safeguarding
+If our pupil has concerns about safeguarding or

-or well-being, who do they speak to?
+well-being, who do they speak to?

 Observations during visit:

 What external agencies does the AP work with?

 You might want to ask about how the AP works with:

-Social Care
+• Social Care

 Educational psychology services